Jobs To Do In the Garden In July

 BBQ’s and picnics and alfresco dining is a wonderful way to enjoy a few hours with friends and family so do make the most of your gardens or take time out to visit some in your local area.
 Other gardens are a huge inspiration for planting ideas, styles and design.
 Join the RHS here for stunning gardens to visit this summer.

-Spread the word, grow the love of gardening with your friends and family by sharing this article with them.
 For more tips and advice direct to your inbox, subscribe today for the PlantsBulbsSeeds newsletter.